 #9.
 Oscar Wilde House & Statue

 The Oscar Wilde House was the former childhood home of Ireland’s most famous playwright from 1855-1878.

 It’s now owned by the American College Dublin & not open to visitors.

 But across the road inside Merrion Square is a colourful statue of Oscar Wilde on a rock, wearing his trademark smoking jacket.

 Lonely Planet rates the Chester Beatty Library as one of the best in Europe but that’s definitely an over-rated call.

-I wouldn’t even say it’s the best museum in Dublin but on the plus side, admission is free.
+I wouldn’t even say it’s the best museum in Dublin but on the plus side for those doing Dublin on a budget, admission is free.

 It’s located close to Dublin Castle so you could pop in for a quick visit if you have time.